Achievable logoAchievable logo

 • Trunk muscles attachments: Superior (closer to the head) and inferior (closer to the feet); also described as origin and insertion.

-• Muscle fibers: Long, cylindrical cells (50-100 µm in diameter) with multiple nuclei on the periphery.
-They have a striated appearance under magnification.
-Fibers are organized into bundles (fasciculi) surrounded by perimysium, with individual fibers encased in endomysium.
+• Muscle fibers: Long, cylindrical cells (50-100 µm in diameter) with multiple nuclei located at the periphery.
+Under magnification, they appear striated.
+Fibers are organized into bundles (fasciculi) surrounded by perimysium, and individual fibers are encased in endomysium.

-• Connective tissue layers: Epimysium, perimysium, and endomysium are continuous with the tendon, allowing force from muscle contractions to transmit to the attached bone.
+• Connective tissue layers: Epimysium, perimysium, and endomysium are continuous with the tendon.
+This continuity allows force from muscle contraction to transmit to the attached bone.

 • Neuromuscular junction (NMJ): The junction where a motor neuron communicates with muscle fibers.
-Each fiber has one NMJ, but a motor neuron may innervate multiple fibers, forming a motor unit.
-All fibers in a motor unit contract simultaneously when activated.
+Each muscle fiber has one NMJ, but a motor neuron may innervate multiple fibers, forming a motor unit.
+When activated, all fibers in a motor unit contract simultaneously.

 • The sarcoplasm: Contains contractile proteins (actin and myosin), glycogen, fat particles, enzymes, mitochondria, and the sarcoplasmic reticulum (SR).

-• T-tubules: Extensions of the sarcolemma that transmit action potentials deep into the muscle fiber, ensuring synchronized contraction by triggering calcium release from the SR.
+• T-tubules: Extensions of the sarcolemma that transmit action potentials deep into the muscle fiber.
+This helps synchronize contraction by triggering calcium release from the SR.

 • Myofibrils and sarcomeres: Myofibrils dominate the sarcoplasm and are made of repeating sarcomeres, the smallest contractile units of muscle.